-It is difficult to distinguish pathogenic non-O157 STEC strains from non-pathogenic E. coli strains because the former rarely possess any distinguishing phenotypic or biochemical characteristics from the latter.
-Therefore methods such as PCR and latex agglutination tests have been developed by the USDA-Agricultural Research Service Eastern Regional Research Center (USDA-ARS-ERRC) to help on the identification of these STEC strains.
-In order to conduct the confirmation methods, enrichment of the sample followed by immunomagnetic (IMS) separation is performed.
-The IMS method described in this user's guide is part of the testing protocol utilized and mandated by the FSIS for testing ground beef and beef trim, and described in the USDA-FSIS Microbiology Laboratory Guidebook (MLG) Chapter 5B.02 "Detection and Isolation of non-O157 Shiga-Toxin Producing Escherichia coli Strains (STEC) from Meat Products".
+It is difficult to distinguish pathogenic E. coli O157 strains from non-pathogenic E. coli strains because the former rarely possess any distinguishing phenotypic or biochemical characteristics from the latter.
+Therefore methods such as the latex agglutination test described in this User's Guide have been developed by the USDA-Agricultural Research Service Eastern Regional Research Center (USDA-ARS-ERRC) to help on the identification of these STEC strains.
+This latex agglutination method is part of the testing protocol utilized and mandated by the FSIS for testing ground beef and beef trim, and described in the USDA-FSIS Microbiology Laboratory Guidebook (MLG) Chapter 5.06 "Detection and Isolation of Escherichia coli O157:H7 from Meat Products".